jbatnozic/N.E.W.-40.000/Codices/Necrons.md

   - **\[Stratagem] Assume Control (1CP):** Use this Stratagem at any time.
 Select a SAUTEKH unit that is In Disarray - the unit immediately loses that status.
   - **\[Relic] Name:** ?
-  - **\[Warlord Trait] Undying:** _Aeons of battle have hardened this warlord even against the deadliest of threats._
-Once per phase, one saving throw made for this WARLORD can succeed automatically (instead of rolling).
+  - **\[Warlord Trait] Unwavering Commander:** While this WARLORD is on the battlefield, you can use the **Command Re-roll** Stratagem 3 times per phase (instead of 1), and you can gain 1 CP more than usual per battle round from your units' abilities.
   - **\[Favoured Command Protocols]:** **Coalesce**, **Fend off**

   ### Szarekhan